plisko/cleaning-data/README.md

 Script details.
-Many details are in the commentis
+Many details are in the comments